About ExpressRoute virtual network gateways

 Important

-Network security groups (NSGs) on the gateway subnet are not supported.
+NSGs on the gateway subnet aren't supported.
 Associating a network security group to this subnet might cause your virtual network gateway (VPN and ExpressRoute gateways) to stop functioning as expected.
-For more information about network security groups, see What is a network security group?
+For more information about network security groups, see What is a network security group?.

 Virtual network gateway limitations and performance